Pratap151/Excel_Project/README.md

 # Excel_Project

 Project Overview
-This project analyzes the sales data from Ferns N Petals (FNP) — a gift delivery service catering to a variety of occasions like Diwali, Raksha Bandhan, Holi, Valentine's Day, Birthdays, and Anniversaries.
+This project analyzes the sales data from Ferns N Petals (FNP) — a gift delivery service catering to a variety of occasions like Diwali, Raksha Bandhan, Holi, Birthdays, and Anniversaries.
 The goal is to derive actionable insights that help optimize the company’s sales strategy, improve customer satisfaction, and boost operational efficiency.

-Dataset Description
+🗂️ Dataset Description
 The dataset contains detailed information about:

 Orders placed by customers

-Products sold
+- Products sold

-Order and delivery dates
+- Order and delivery dates

-Occasions and product categories
+- Occasions and product categories

-Customer spending patterns
+- Customer spending patterns

- Outcomes
+🚀 Outcomes
-This dashboard can help the FNP team:
+- This dashboard can help the FNP team:

-Optimize marketing for specific occasions
+- Optimize marketing for specific occasions

-Improve product bundling strategy
+- Improve product bundling strategy

-Target high-performing cities with regional promotions
+- Target high-performing cities with regional promotions

-Streamline operations based on order-delivery insights
+- Streamline operations based on order-delivery insights